Stillwater Regional Airport

 Weather Briefing

-Stillwater Regional Airport is currently reporting instrument flight rules (IFR) conditions with overcast skies at 600 feet and 10 SM visibility.
+Stillwater Regional Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+Note: This observation is 1 hours old and conditions may have changed.

 Wind Analysis